After an Alzheimer's Diagnosis: Your Legal Planning Next Steps

 - A review of existing legal documents and making necessary updates

-- Determining your agents, those who you choose to act on your behalf, and will enact your decisions on finances, property and carry out your health care wishes
+- Determining your agents, those who you choose to act on your behalf, and will enact your decisions on finances, property and carrying out your health care wishes

 - Putting strategic legal tools in place to fulfill your future health care and long-term care preferences